Update: With some contributions from the SEO/SEM Group on LinkedIn, there are now over 80 tools and ideas on this list.

-Keyword Revealer is a new tool that is currently in the beta stage and is free for now as of April 2014.
+Keyword Revealer has a free version that allows 3 keyword searches per day and a paid version that starts at around $10/month.
 Asides from revealing lots of long tail keywords, this tool calculates keyword difficulty score and locates keywords that are easy to rank for.

 26. The Last Keyword Tool by Themezoom